jeetsukumaran/cmake-pandocology/README.md

 )
 ~~~

-**IMPORTANT NOTE:** When adding resources on a directory-bases using the `RESOURCE_DIRS` argument, all the resources that are in that directory *at the time* `cmake ..` is run are added as dependencies.
+**IMPORTANT NOTE:** When adding resources on a directory-basis using the `RESOURCE_DIRS` argument, all the resources that are in that directory *at the time* `cmake ..` is run are added as dependencies.
 The CMake system does not provide a way to monitor directories for changes, only files.
 Thus, if you add (or remove) files from any of the directories specified by the `RESOURCE_DIRS` argument, you will have to run `cmake ..` again to make sure that the build system adds (or removes) these files from the build specifications.

 ## Including Content After the Reference Section